dpsrc/UnlimitedSpanishPodcastsDownload/README.md

-Downloads the podcast episodes from https://www.unlimitedspanish.com/podcasts/ - the excellent Spanish learning resource by Òscar Pellus I was lucky to enjoy.
+Downloads the podcast episodes from https://www.unlimitedspanish.com/podcasts/ - the excellent Spanish learning resource by Òscar Pellus I have been lucky to enjoy.

 It parses each episode page and obtains the URLs of .mp3 and .pdf files as well as the episode name.